avnit/user-security/group/Readme.md

 Swagger API
 1. http://localhost:8085/swagger-ui.html#/home-controller/homeUsingGET
-2. THe default port is 8085 for the application.
+2. The default port is 8085 for the application.